 On This Page: Icelandic Gin and Distillery directory, reviews and tasting notes, distillery tours in Iceland, interviews with Icelandic distillers, and G&T garnishes for gins from Iceland.

 The Icelandic gin industry is relatively new, with the first domestic gin being launched in 2010.
 Since then, at least 9 more Icelandic gins have hit the market.
 The harsh Icelandic climate means that there are limited homegrown botanicals available - mainly tree bark, angelica and birch - so most Icelandic gins include botanicals sourced from overseas.
 Icelandic gin makers benefit from easy access to the country's glacial water, which is filtered through volcanic rock.
-Most Icelandic gins are distilled in small batches using a pot still.
-Read on to discover the best Icelandic gins available!
+Read on to discover some of the best Icelandic gins available!

 Icelandic Distilleries & Tours